Pumpkin Spice Donut Holes are the perfect treat for a crisp Fall day!

 Press each dough piece into the spiced sugar mixture and coat completely; roll into balls.

 Heat oil to medium or medium low in a small saucepan.
-Fry the dough balls, about six at a time, for 3 minutes; biscuits for 3 1/2 minutes.
+Fry the dough balls, about six at a time, for about 3 minutes.

 Remove from oil and coat with spiced sugar again.